ramesh-cdg/ncr_background_worker/README.md

 - Memory management errors
 - Celery task errors

 All errors are logged and job status is updated accordingly.
+Failed tasks are immediately removed from Redis.

 ## Security Considerations